 We’ve all heard of the 12 days of Christmas.
 Below are my 12 top tips for a more peaceful, mindful Christmas time with the family!

-I was asked to record a radio program for http://www.elasticfm.com/ with Elaine Godley in November which will go out between 4pm and 6pm on Christmas Eve.
-2019.
-Along with fellow guest, Laura Bland, we discussed how to stay healthy in mind and body over the festive period, whilst listening to a fab load of Christmas classics played by Elaine.
+A few years ago, I was asked to record a radio program during which we discussed how to stay healthy in mind and body over the festive period, whilst listening to a fab load of Christmas classics.